zevenrodriguez/CIM440-640/week4/readme.md

 Practice:

 Make a shape move up and down the canvas.
-Divide the canvas into 2 vertical areas.
+Divide the canvas into 2 horizontally areas.
 Hovering over each area changes the background color.
 When hovering on the top area an ellipse should move up, on the bottom half it should move down.